 The CN initiates the activation of the QoE measurement configured by OAM, and sends the QoE measurement configuration to the NG-RAN node.
 UE AS layer sends the QoE measurement configuration to UE application layer.

+Configuration and Reporting for multiple simultaneous QoE measurements for a UE can be supported (with potential AS impact).

 UE application layer generates the QoE report and sends to the UE AS layer.
-UE AS layer sends the QoE report to NG-RAN node.
+UE AS layer sends the QoE report to NG-RAN node via a separate SRB (separate from current SRBs) in NR, as this reporting is lower priority than other SRB transmissions.
 Then the NG-RAN node transmits the QoE report to the final destination configured (e.g. TCE/MCE).

+RRC segmentation may be needed for transmission of QoE reports and any potential solutions need detailed technical specification of the procedures.

 Editor’s NOTE: the QoE report may also be visible at the NG-RAN node.

-Management-based QoE measurement shall not overwrite a corresponding signalling-based existing configuration.
-(FFS)
+Management based QoE configuration should not override signalling based QoE configuration.

 ---------------------------------------------------- End of change -----------------------------------------------------------